-For information on the status of a bus (location, late arrival, etc.), parents or guardians should contact Apple Bus at 816.252.8800.
-Additionally, University Academy now offers a free bustracking app called "Stopfinder."
-Stopfinder is an app that allows you to track the arrival time of your student's bus.
-Parents will receive an email invitation with instructions for registering a student with Stopfinder.
-Please make sure to check your spam folder as this invitation can sometimes be placed in that folder.
-Parents who do not receive an email should contact their child's school to verify that the primary email address on file is correct.
-Once the school verifies the email address, parents can reach out to Apple Bus Customer Service at 816-252-8800 for further assistance.
+For information on the status of a bus (location, late arrival, etc.), parents or guardians should contact First Student at 816.254.5262.
+Additionally, University Academy now offers a free bus-tracking app called "First View."
+First View is an app that allows you to track the arrival time of your student's bus .
+Parents can reach out to First Student Customer Service at 816-254-5262 for further assistance."